Growth Disorders

 What causes growth disorders?

-Genetic factors, hormonal imbalances, and medical conditions.
+Growth disorders can be caused by various factors, including genetic conditions, hormonal imbalances, and certain medical conditions.

-What are symptoms of growth disorders?
+What are the symptoms of growth disorders?

 How are growth disorders diagnosed?